Saturday, May 28, 2011

 • This is a woman, who laughed at God.
 In case you didnt know, thats not a good idea.

 • This is the woman who got so frustrated at Gods timing that she took matters into her own hands and gave her husband a mistress, and when that blew up in her face she then blamed him!
-Because of this one stupid act, familair by women since Eve we are still fighting a war in the Middle East.
+Because of a woman taking matters into her own hands instead of waiting on Gods timing there were two heirs instead of one, boys who grew up resenting and hating each other and as a result their descendants have pretty much forever been fighting ever since (Arabs and Jews).

 • This woman as a result of this mistake, instead of repented, coveted another woman and started abusing her instead.